AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

     ```wiki
             SS :: forall k1 k2. (k1->*) -> k1 -> k2 -> *
     ```
-1. Extend the environment with these generalised kind bindings, and kind-check the CUSK declarations.
+- Extend the environment with these generalised kind bindings, and kind-check the CUSK declarations.

 The Key Point is that we can kind-check `SS`*without looking at `TT`'s definition at all*, because we completely know `TT`'s kind.
 That in turn means that we can exploit *inferred* polymorphism for `SS` when kind-checking `TT`.
 As we do here: `TT` uses `SS` in two different ways `(SS f a Maybe)` and `(SS f a Int)`.

-Note that for a *non-recursive* type or class declaration, (BASELINE) always works fine.

-### Refine the definition of CUSK (BASELINE/NEWCUSK)

-GHC's current definition of a complete user-supplied kind signature is [here in the user manual](http://www.haskell.org/ghc/docs/latest/html/users_guide/kind-polymorphism.html#complete-kind-signatures).
-A big disadvantage is that classes can't have a CUSK under that definition.

-A somewhat simpler, but more permissive definition, and one that covers classes, is this:

-- A class or datatype is said to have a CUSK if and only if all of its type variables are annotated.

-See [comment:19:ticket:9200](https://gitlab.haskell.org//ghc/ghc/issues/9200) for more exposition.
+This strategy is more complicated than the initial proposal, but allows fewer annotations.
+It's not clear whether it is wroth the bother.

-### Typing rule for (BASELINE/NEWCUSK)
+### Typing rule for the new proposal

+An algorithm is all very well, but what about the typing judgements?
 We will pretend that data, type, type family, class declarations look something like this:

 ```wiki